KellenWatt/grammaphone/README.md

 # Grammaphone
-A BNF grammar-based parser.
+A BNF-adjascent based parser.

 No, it isn't spelled wrong.
-Grammaphone is a parser based strictly on the idea of parsing strictly based on a grammar, and not having any sort of intermediate generation.
-This is significantly slower than generated parsers, but also simpler to inject in a toolchain.
+Grammaphone is a parser  built on the idea of parsing strictly based on a grammar, and not having any sort of intermediate generation.
+This is significantly slower than generated parsers, but also simpler and cleaner to inject in a Ruby toolchain.